mir-taqi/MIRToolTip/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install`

+A convenience library that extends UIViewController class is used to display customizable tooltip messages.

 ## Requirements